pcardotatgit/ISE-Automation-Workshop/README.md

 Okay.
 Installation is done...
 It took only 2 minutes.

-Now whenever you want to run the labs, you have to open a CMD console in the script directory, then type the letter **a** to start the python virtual environment and then run the scripts.
+Now, whenever you want to run the script in the selected lab, you have to open a CMD console in the script directory, then type the letter **a** to start the python virtual environment and then run the scripts.

 More details are shared in the lab guide.